tstatler/doctools/guides/acs/sdks/ios/README.md

   7. Upload your CSR and click **Generate**.
   8. You will be returned to the Certificates page with the status listed as Pending.
 Wait a moment then refresh the page in your browser.
-  9. Even though you are logged in as the Team Agent or Admin, you will need to approve your certificate.
+  9. Even though you are logged in as the Team Agent or Admin, you may need to approve your certificate.
      Click **Approve**.
  10. Download the certificate (.cer) file to your computer.
  11. Double-click the file to install it into your keychain.